Necrozmalabs/orl_docs/src/content/docs/guides/how-to-redeem-partner-perks.md

 #### 1. **Log into your account**
 - Visit your [Profile Page](https://openresearchlaboratory.necrozmalabs.com/profile).
-- Make sure you're signed in. #aside
+- Make sure you're signed in.

 #### 2. **Scroll to “Partner Institutions” section**
 - It’s located below your profile and social information.